-For children, participating in the justice system as a victim or witness can be especially confusing, distressing, and even re-traumatizing.
+For children and youth, participating in the justice system as a victim or witness can be especially confusing, distressing, and even re-traumatizing.
 Child Victims and Witnesses Support Materials was created to support children and youth during their involvement with the justice system as a victim or witness to a crime.

-Based on the input of national experts, these materials are intended to teach children about how the justice system works, what their rights are, the roles of the different practitioners they’ll meet, and how they can cope with the difficult feelings they might have.
+Based on the input of national experts and lived experience experts, these materials are intended to teach children about how the justice system works, what their rights are, the roles of the different practitioners they’ll meet, and how they can cope with the difficult feelings they might have.
 For children who have to testify, there are also tips to help them prepare for going to court.

-These materials were specifically designed to appeal to children of different age groups (ages 2–6, ages 7–12, and ages 13–18).
+These materials were specifically designed for children of different age groups.
 However, you can use whichever set of materials seems most appropriate, given the child’s stage of development.

-The Guide for Practitioners and the Guide for Parents and Caregivers provide information on how to use the materials, as well as tips for supporting child victims and witnesses.
+Guides for Practitioners and Guides for Parents and Caregivers in each section provide information on how to use the materials, as well as tips for supporting child victims and witnesses.